 \subsubsection{Search}

 With search engines, we found a situation almost opposite to that with chats.
-In the case of search engines, more of our participants were open to a platform level of control.
-However, two out of the three search engines that we evaluated operated at a user level of control.
-While it is still important for these platforms to exist to cater to those who want a user-level of control, there is a discrepancy: more users find a platform level of control necessary for search engines compared to chat applications, yet there are multiple options for search engines that offer a user level of control.
-Considering which software types have the most votes for the user-level of control can help us prioritize which software types to build more privacy-focused alternatives for.
+In the case of search engines, more of our participants were open to platform-level control.
+However, two out of the three search engines that we evaluated operated at user-level control.
+While it is still important for these platforms to exist to cater to those who want user-level control, there is a discrepancy: more users find platform-level control necessary for search engines compared to chat applications, yet there are multiple options for search engines that offer user-level control.
+Considering which software types have the most votes for user-level control can help us prioritize which software types to build more privacy-focused alternatives for.